 True leaders develop a work culture where people know and accomplish what must be done in a unified direction.
 When employees understand a collective purpose, they initiate work and leaders don’t have to tell or command them to do something.

-Leaders must set themselves as examples in order to urge employees to nurture reliable work ethics.
+Leaders must set themselves as examples to urge employees to nurture reliable work ethics.
 They must improve communications and coordination procedures to achieve the desired quality objectives.

 3. Take Care of Productive Employees by Engaging them.